zyxd/svelte-store-router/README.md

 ## Options

 #### Route.delay
 Set delay in milliseconds before `history.pushstate` was called.
 This prevents a large number of items from appearing in History state.
-For example, when the value is binded with the "Search" field. `0` by default.
+For example, it could be useful when the query/fragment parameter is binded with the "Search" field. `0` by default.

 #### Route.queryTyped / Route.fragmentTyped
 Converts query and fragment string values to JavaScript types. `true` by default.
 For example strings will be converted from -> to: